 by Thomas Horne

-December 24, 1988 our firehouse ambulance was racing in response to a baby being shaken out a window three stories in the air.
+December 24, 1988, our firehouse ambulance was racing in response to a report of a baby being shaken out a window three stories in the air.
 Police were also en route.
 Dispatch relayed that the baby was being used to extort money from the mother.
-On arrival we indeed saw a baby being waved out a window by his feet three stories up.
+On arrival, we indeed saw a baby being held out a window by his feet — three stories up.

 I said, “I’m a firefighter.
 I only want to check the baby.”

-Suddenly a pair of hands appeared and grabbed the child.
-From the apartment’s kitchen, my driver had gone out the window and reached across to grab the child — three stories up.
+Suddenly a pair of hands appeared and pulled the child from the assailant’s grasp.
+From the apartment’s kitchen, my partner had gone out the window and reached across to grab the child — three stories up.

 Breathing raggedly, I surveyed a desperately bleak room.
 One bare bulb, broken furniture, an empty drawer for a crib.
-My partner came in holding the baby very close to himself, saying over and over, “He’s all right.
+My partner came in holding the baby very close, saying over and over, “He’s all right.
 He’s all right.”

-We gathered up mother and two other children.
-Downstairs we met an army of police officers.
+We gathered up the mother and two other children.
+Downstairs, we met an army of police officers.
 As we loaded up the family, the officers took the perpetrator’s description.
 With the madman’s picture etched into my brain, I described him from top to bottom.

-After transporting the family to children’s hospital, we took another call.
-When the officers caught the assailant he fought, bruised two officers, and ended up needed stitches.
+After transporting the family to Children’s Hospital, we took another call.
+When the officers caught the assailant, he fought back, bruised two officers, and ended up needing stitches.

 Two different police officers came by with more items.
-We all agreed that at least for one day, the baby’s brother and sister and yes, even his mom, could believe in Santa Claus.
+We all agreed that at least for one day, the baby’s brother, sister, and yes, even his mom, could believe in Santa Claus.